I Saw Mommy Kissing Santa Claus: Jimmy Boyd original version

 The original recording by Jimmy Boyd, recorded on 15 July 1952, when he was 13 years old, reached No. 1 on the Billboard pop singles chart in December 1952, and on the Cash Box chart at the beginning of the following year.
 It later reached number three in the UK Singles Chart when released there in November 1953.
 The song was commissioned by Saks Fifth Avenue to promote the store's Christmas card for the year, which featured an original sketch by artist Perry Barlow, who drew for The New Yorker for many decades.

-The song describes a scene where a child walks downstairs from his bedroom on Christmas Eve to see his mom kissing "Santa Claus" under the mistletoe.
+The song describes a scene where a child walks downstairs from his bedroom on Christmas Eve to see his mother kissing Santa Claus under the mistletoe.
 The lyric concludes with the child wondering how his father will react on hearing of the kiss, unaware of the possibility that Santa Claus is merely his father in a costume.

-Boyd's record was condemned by the Roman Catholic Church in Boston when it was released, believing that it described an adulterous encounter.
-Boyd was photographed meeting with the Archdiocese to explain the song.
-After the meeting, the ban was lifted.
+It was reported that Boyd's record was condemned by the Roman Catholic Church and banned in Boston when it was released, believing that it described an adulterous encounter.
+The story goes that Boyd was then photographed meeting with the Archdiocese of Boston to explain the joke behind the song, after which the ban was lifted.
+However, the Archdiocese has no records of any ban, and no contemporaneous records or photographs can be found of a meeting between Boyd and any officials, leading the story to appear as a myth or an urban legend.